 I have been into video transcoding lately and my sole goal is to reduce video file size to the point that it does not hamper the video quality.
 I am comfortable with the FFmpeg tool for video transcoding tasks.
 I have heard that HEVC (H.265) gives better compression than H.264 video codec but when I try to transcode videos with HEVC codec my video file size does not reduce much compared to the same video transcoded with H.264 codec, is there any way to reduce video file size further with HEVC codec?

-It is true that the HEVC codec gives better compression compared AVC codec.
-An important point is to understand that HEVC takes less bitrate compared to AVC to give the same visual quality which allows it to produce video files in lower size.
+In order to reduce the video file size with the HEVC codec, an important point is to understand that HEVC takes less bitrate compared to AVC to give the same visual quality which allows it to produce video files in lower sizes.
+It is true that the HEVC codec gives better compression compared to the AVC codec.

 Keep that in mind, when you are using the rate control method which involves specifying target bitrates such as CBR (Constant Bitrate) and VBR (Variable Bitrate).
 You need to set bitrate 10-15% lower than what you are setting for AVC codec which will result in 10-15% better compression with HEVC codec.